Ohio State and No. 5 Michigan meet for three-game series starting Friday

-Jenna Hall finished her third season as an assistant coach with the Buckeye softball program in 2015.
+Jenna Hall finished her fourth season as an assistant coach with the Buckeye softball program in 2016.

 "I am very excited to have Jenna Hall on our staff," Schoenly said.
 "Having competed against Jenna for years, I have grown to respect the energy and knowledge she has for the game.
 Jenna has had two tremendous mentors in Illinois head coach Terry Sullivan and Ohio University head coach Jodi Hermanek.
 Known for her knowledge in developing hitters, Jenna will also add in other areas of the game as well.
 Having played in the Big Ten and also in the pros, she has some valuable experiences from which to draw from to share with our athletes."